Planet

 Countries Without Extradition Agreements with the UAE

-The United Arab Emirates does not have formal extradition agreements with several countries across the globe.
-Some of the nations on this list include:
+The United Arab Emirates (UAE) does not have formal extradition agreements with several non-extradition countries across the globe. such countries on this list include:

 1. Ukraine;